 Nevertheless, we are sure Moby is a great step forward, as it marks the transition from a monolith engine to a set of interchangeable components that communicate through API, the natural way of the evolvement of any software product nowadays.

 Docker: the results so far

 Don’t get us wrong, Docker as a product is still awesome, no doubt.
-Many decisions were great (like donating containerd to CNCF), while certain actions were somewhat controversial (like unannounced renaming the open-source Docker repo to Moby project repo on GitHub), which caused much stir and questioning in the community.
+Many decisions were great (like), while certain actions were somewhat controversial (like unannounced renaming the open-source repo on GitHub), which caused much stir and questioning in the community.

 Thus said, 2017 was a kind of harsh year for Docker.
 A monolithic engine, the containerization king was separated into a set of bricks beneath Kubernetes, Docker Swarm, Moby — or any other containerization platform.
 It is hard to say for sure what 2018 will bring as of now, yet we can be certain of one thing — it will be quite an interesting year to follow the affairs.